davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/53adce58-fdf8-448f-a20c-fb814fd90e96)

-### #6 Which customer segment is more susceptible to marketing camapigns?
+### #6 Which customer segment is more susceptible to marketing campaigns?
-- The Silent generation has the highest rate of accepting campaigns, but that is not reliable as there are only 24 of them.
+- The Silent Generation has the highest rate of accepting campaigns, but that is not reliable as there are only 24 of them.
 - Moving from highest to lowest, we have Millennials, Boomers, and Gen X. However, overall it is at 7.45%.
 - Diving into the campaigns, Campaign #2 was the worst one by far.
 1, 3, 4, and 5 are pretty good at 6-7%.
 However, Campaign 6 really stood out with almost 15%.
 - Therefore, this store should continue to create campaigns like #6 as they would have the best results.